WICG/turtledove/FLEDGE.md

 * ad: Arbitrary metadata to pass to the top-level seller.
 * desirability: Numeric score of the bid.
 Must be positive or the ad will be rejected.
 * allowComponentAuction: If this value is does not have a value of true, the bid will be rejected.
-* bid: (optional) Adjusted bid value to provide to the top-level seller script.
+* bid: (optional) Modified bid value to provide to the top-level seller script.
 If present, this will be passed to the top-level seller instead of the original bid.

 Once all of a component auction's bids have been scored by the component auction's seller script, the bid with the highest score is passed to the top-level seller to score.
 For that bid, the top-level seller's `scoreAd()` method is passed the `ad` value from the component auction seller's `scoreAd()` method, and there is an an additional `componentSeller` field in the `browserSignals`, which is the seller for the component auction.
 All other values are the same as if the bid had come from an interest group participating directly in the top-level auction.
 In the case of a tie, one of the highest scoring bids will be chosen randomly and only that bid will passed to the top-level seller to score.